String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 An amplitude that frequently shows up in the tree-level S-matrix bootstrap is the Infinite Spin Tower (IST) amplitude, which describes the exchange of an infinite set of same-mass massive states with spin $J=0,1,2,3,\dots$ \cite{Caron-Huot:2020cmc,Albert:2022oes,Berman:2023jys,Berman:2024eid,Berman:2025owb}.
 In the context of $\mathcal{N}=4$ SUSY, the IST amplitude takes the form

 where $\lambda$ sets the scale of the 3-point coupling constant.
-An infinite tower of spins with the same mass is considered unphysical from the point of view of both string theory and particle phenomenology, but is not ruled out by positivity at 4-point.
-A closed-form expression for the higher-point versions of such an amplitude is unknown.\footnote{Arguments to exclude infinite tower amplitudes are discussed in Refs.~\cite{Cheung:2024uhn,Caron-Huot:2016icg,Cheung:2023uwn}.}
+An infinite tower of spins with the same mass is considered unphysical from the point of view of both string theory and particle phenomenology, but is not ruled out by positivity at 4-point.\footnote{Arguments to exclude infinite tower amplitudes are discussed in Refs.~\cite{Cheung:2024uhn,Caron-Huot:2016icg,Cheung:2023uwn}.} Closed-form expressions for the higher-point versions of such an amplitude are unknown.

-Here, we can answer the question of whether a 4-point amplitude of the form~\eqref{A4IST} is compatible with maximal SUSY and tree-level factorization of the EFT at higher points.
-The answer is no, since there is no nonzero choice of couplings such that the Wilson coefficients of \reef{A4IST}, given by